emilienschultz/activetigger/README.md

 pip install --extra-index-url=https://pypi.nvidia.com "cuml-cu12==24.10.*"
 ```

+#### Temporary: some models (ModernBERT) need unpublished versions of Huggingface Transformers

+The requirements contains the clone of the repository.

 ### Install the React frontend

 The frontend is written in React/Typescript.
 To run the dev version and to build the app, you need first to install node.js and npm (version > 20).